sikaeducation/curriculum/101/standards/build-simple-web-apps/topics/basic-html/README.md

 ## HTML Tags

-Here are some common HTML tags you will find useful in this workshop:
+Here are some useful HTML tags:

 ### `<h1>`